BabysBreathJ/ding-academic/content/en/home/experience.md

     date_start: '2020-08-01'
     date_end: '2021-08-01'
     description: |2-
-        - With the funding of the Innovation Practice Training Program for College Students held by Chinese Academy of Sciences, I completed a research on the plant-based dietary patterns and type 2 diabetes, and received a fund of CNY 40,000.
+        - By joining the kechuang project which was funded by Chinese Academy of Sciences with CNY 40,000, meta-analysis research between plant-based dietary patterns and type 2 diabetes has been completed.
-        - Applied Pubmed, web of science and Cochrane to retrieve relevant literature in the past ten years.
-After manual screening and summary, I included the remaining documents into my references and conducted a statistical analysis with Stata and R. in the end, it is found that plant-based diet patterns could significantly improve blood sugar control.
-A SCI paper is expected to be published.
+        - By using Pubmed, Web of Science, and Cochrane to retrieve relevant literature for the past ten years, several papers have been concluded which determined by title, summary, and content.
+Stata and R have been used to analyze the data further and a paper has been expected to be published.
   - title: Summer Intern (Founded by Westlake University)
     company: Ju-Sheng ZHENG Group, Key Laboratory of Growth Regulation and Translational Research of Zhejiang Province, Westlake University
     company_url: https://www.wenutrition.cn/